Prof Keyoumars Ashkan

 - Surgery for intractable pain and headaches

 He trained at the University of Wales College of Medicine and underwent postgraduate training in both medicine and surgery.
 He then completed an intensive general neurosurgical training programme on the South Thames Specialist Registrar rotation, working in several leading units such as King’s College, Atkinson Morley’s and The National Hospitals.
-Following this, he spent a year of fellowship in France working with Prof Benabid, acknowledged as the founder of modern functional neurosurgery.
-Prior to his consultant appointment at King’s College Hospital Mr Ashkan was a Senior Lecturer in Functional Neurosurgery and Honorary Consultant Neurosurgeon at the Institute of Neurology and the National Hospital for Neurology and Neurosurgery.
+Following this, he spent a year of fellowship in France working with Prof Benabid, who is acknowledged as the founder of modern functional neurosurgery.
+Prior to his consultant appointment at King’s College Hospital Prof Ashkan was a Senior Lecturer in Functional Neurosurgery and Honorary Consultant Neurosurgeon at the Institute of Neurology and the National Hospital for Neurology and Neurosurgery.

 - British Medical Association